 Film/TV composer and touring/session bassist.
-Credits include Selena Gomez, National Geographic, Noah Cyrus, Google, Liz Phair, Discovery Channel, and over 30 films scored.
+Credits include Seaspiracy, Selena Gomez, Beyond Borders, Liz Phair, National Geographic, Noah Cyrus, Google, Discovery Channel, and over 30 films and countless TV shows scored.

 I'm Benjamin Sturley, a composer, producer, and session musician.
 I've scored over 30 films, countless TV shows and all sorts of media.
 I'm bassist/bandleader for many artists, including Selena Gomez, Noah Cyrus, Liz Phair, Rachel Platten, and more.
-I've written music for Discovery, Vice, Google, National Geographic, The LA Times, Nissan, PBS, AAA, and many others.
+I've written music for Netflix, CBS, FOX, Discovery, VICE, Google, National Geographic, The LA Times, Nissan, PBS, AAA, and many others.
 I've been a composer and musician my whole life, and wouldn't have it any other way.
 I'd love to help you out with your project.

 Click the 'Contact' above to get in touch.
 Looking forward to hearing from you.